 Active Skills have 4 Ranks, after which they can morph into a new version.
-There’re two Morph alternatives, each one adding different effects to the skill and give you four additional Ranks to level.
+There’re two Morph alternatives, each adding different effects to the skill and giving you four additional Ranks to level.

 Lastly, the Ultimate Skill builds over time as you fight.
 When the Ultima bar is full, you can launch the attack.
 You can get them by advancing to the end of a Skill Line.

 Ultimate Skills can morph and advance to Rank IV as well, just like Active skills.
 However, you can only slot one ultimate per weapon.

 You can unlock over 300 skill points through leveling, loot, and quest rewards.
 That means you could access all of the skills, except those that are race and class-specific.

 The skill lines include class, race, craft weapons, world, and armor.
 There are also guild skills depending on the faction you choose.
 Then, alliance skills have a PvP focus.

 Lastly, the broader skill lines (like craft, weapons, and armor) are divided into categories.
 For example, you can level the bow on the weapons line and woodworking on the craft line.